mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

       (toShelleyStakeReference scr)
 ```

-As a last step, the shelley address must be converted into a value of type `AddressInEra` needed to build the txOut.
+As a last step, the shelley address must be converted into a value of type `AddressInEra` needed to build the txOut for the `txOuts` field of the transaction body content.
 This can be done with the `shelleyAddressInEra` function.

 ## Getting the ScriptData